 The full details of these requirements can be found on the IRS website.
 Below is a brief rundown:

 For cash donations under $250:

 - If no goods or services were provided in exchange, then a canceled check or credit card receipt is required.

-- If any goods or services were provided in exchange for a donation of $75 or more, your organization must provide a contemporaneous written acknowledgment that includes a description and good-faith estimate of the value of the goods or services.
+- If in kind donations of any goods or services were provided in exchange for a donation of $75 or more, your organization must provide a contemporaneous written acknowledgment that includes a description and good-faith estimate of the value of the goods or services.